As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 The pores on the skin tend to get clogged with oil buildup caused by moisturizers and lotions.
 This causes the skin to look dull and rough.
 When you use a sugar scrub, the tiny sugar granules unclog the pores and slough off the dead skin cells and environmental toxins from our face and body.
 This exfoliating action reveals the younger smoother skin that lies just below.

 That’s not all though.
 Sugar has several other properties that make it great for use as a skin scrub.

-In addition to being an amazingly gentle abrasive, sugar is also a pure natural source of Glycolic Acid, which is an alpha hydroxyl acid or AHA.
+In addition to being an amazingly gentle abrasive, sugar is also a natural source of pure Glycolic Acid, which is an alpha hydroxyl acid (AHA).
 Glycolic acid penetrates the skin and breaks down the glue that bonds dead, flaky skin together.
-At the same time, it also encourages cell turnover, generating fresher and healthier skin cells.
+At the same time, it encourages cell turnover, generating fresher and healthier skin cells.